-These are just three of the many walks we do in the area.
+On this page are just three of the many walks we do in the nearby area.
 Do feel free to ask for more suggestions and ideas.

 1. Torquay marina to Babbacombe along the South West coastal path.
 This is five miles and all uphill but the effort's made worthwhile by delightful views of the bay as well as taking in Ansteys Cove and the views from Babbacombe Downs.
 It's just a bus ride back down the hill to The Somerville, but that's after a well-deserved pint at the Babbacombe Inn or, if you are brave enough, the Cary Arms.
 We should mention that the walk to the Cary Arms includes a steep decline but it's a wonderful setting, where you can often see the fishermen feeding the seals.